 The following information applies to all levels of appeal.
-For purposes of this explanation, the "reviewer" means MetLife - Group Insurance Claims Review (for an adverse benefit determination appeal), the NRECA - Appeals Administrator (for eligibility appeals) and the NRECA - Appeals Committee (for voluntary final eligibility appeals).
+For purposes of this explanation, the "reviewer" means:

+MetLife Group Insurance Claims Review (for adverse benefit determination appeals);

+- NRECA Appeals Administrator (for eligibility appeals); and - NRECA Appeals Committee (for voluntary final eligibility appeals).